What is a paramedic?

 In the EMT program you will learn basic life support, patient assessment and treatment modalities following the U.S. Department of Transportation and Utah State Department of Health standards for certification.
 Students that successfully complete the program are eligible to take the National Registry EMT test at an additional cost.

 In the paramedic program you will learn advanced life support concepts and techniques following the U.S. Department of Transportation, Utah State Department of Health, and National Registry standards for certification.
 WSU teaches the National Standard Paramedic Curriculum of 1999 fully integrated with the 2010 EMS Education Standards.
 The 2010 AHA ECC Guidelines are also taught.
-Students that successfully complete the program will take the National Registry Paramedic exams to become certified in Utah.
+We believe paramedic success comes from higher order learning to include assessment based management, use of differential diagnosis and problem solving.
+Students that successfully complete the program will take the National Registry Paramedic exams to become eligible for Utah and other state certification or licensure.

-Why do I need to come in or call for college advising?
+Why do I need to visit or call for college advising?

 Paramedics are rapidly becoming health care professionals.
 Academic advisement helps you make decisions that are best for your immediate and long-term career goals.
 Advisement also can save you time and money by plotting the most effective curriculum map based on your goals.
 Contact an Admissions Adviser at 801-626-6128; firstname.lastname@example.org) for an appointment.